MohamedMohsen01/Walmert-Sales-Analysis-SQL/README.md

 > - created a column named `day_name`to extract the specific day of the week when each transaction occurred (Mon, Tue, Wed, Thur, Fri).
 This data will aid in understanding the busiest days for each branch.

 > - created a column named `month_name` to extract the month of the year for each transaction (Jan, Feb, Mar).
 This data will assist in identifying the months with the highest sales and profitability.

-**Data Transformation:**

-Performed meaningful data transformations for analysis:
-Aggregated data at different levels (e.g., weekly, yearly, by categories) using aggregation functions like SUM, MIN, MAX, COUNT, AVG.
-Data Integration:

-Validated cleaned and transformed data for accuracy and integrity.
-Merged and joined datasets from multiple sources based on common identifiers or keys to create a unified dataset.

 ## Exploratory Data Analysis (EDA):